-I downloaded the Charity miles app in January.
-I began logging, walking and running miles.
+I downloaded the Charity Miles app in January.
+I began logging, walking, and running miles.
 A few weeks ago I competed in my first half marathon, the Canyonlands Half in Moab, UT.
 I ran a 2:09:18!
-This years’ half was the 40th anniversary of that run, and as I’d just turned 40 in December, it was a numerically fitting impetus for me to get up, get moving, and lose some of the weight.
-By the end of the training I had lost ten pounds!!
+This year’s half was the 40th anniversary of that run, and as I’d just turned 40 in December, it was a numerically fitting impetus for me to get up, get moving, and lose some of the weight.
+By the end of the training, I had lost ten pounds!!

-My second boy, Owen (pictured above) was born with a Critical Congenial Heart Defect (CCHD).
+My second boy, Owen (pictured above) was born with a Critical Congenital Heart Defect (CCHD).
 His CHD was discovered on his fourth day of life when his fetal blood path from the heart to the lungs was closing up.
-He would not have lived into his 5th day had his, Tertralogy of Fallot with pulmonary atresia not been discovered, promptly treated, and surgically repaired.
+He would not have lived into his 5th day had his, Tetralogy of Fallot with pulmonary atresia not been discovered, promptly treated, and surgically repaired.
 In short, he had no anatomical path for blood to flow from his heart to his lungs.
 He received his life-saving open-heart surgery at 10 days old.

 He celebrated his 3rd birthday this past January!!
 He is a lover of life, all smiles all the time, deeply touches all who meet him and he can ride a pedal bike (even his nearly 5-yr old brother’s 16″ bike) without training wheels!!
-I’ve even written Strider bikes a testimonial for this awesomeness.
+I’ve even written Strider Bikes a testimonial for this awesomeness.

 In order to raise awareness for CHD I have created a Charity Miles team #CHD Awareness, please feel free to join and start logging your miles.

-Owen’s heart condition is the biggest realization that life is just too short, fragile and important to not be present for.
+Owen’s heart condition is the biggest realization that life is just too short, fragile, and important to not be present for.
 We all need to take active participation in our health and fitness.
 It is how we achieve overall wellness.
 Being healthy can also enable us to share and give to others.
-I am not only going to be a healthy dad for my boys, but for the world.
+I am not only going to be a healthy dad for my boys but for the world.